David-Vella/smbios-wrapper/README.md

 # About

-A wrapper for the `smbios-thermal-ctl` command in `libsmbios` that shortens common commands.
+A wrapper for the `smbios-thermal-ctl` command in `libsmbios` that simplifies common commands.

 New:
 ```bash